 Master of Arts in Public Policy

 Designed to accommodate the working professional, New England College’s Master of Arts in Public Policy (MAPP) focuses on the intersection between policy and politics.
-Taking advantage of experienced faculty who are practitioners in the policy world the MAPP program prepares students for opportunities in any industry where an in depth knowledge of policy is desired, such as positions in government, advocacy groups, or the private sector.
-The program is complemented by our Leadership Seminars which bring to campus experts whose work seeks to advance public policy in a host of issue areas.
+Taking advantage of experienced faculty who are practitioners in the policy world, the MAPP program prepares students for opportunities in any industry where an in depth knowledge of policy is desired, such as positions in government, advocacy groups, or the private sector.
+The program is complemented by our Leadership Seminars which brings in experts whose work seeks to advance public policy in a host of issue areas.

 - Tuition discount and course waiver agreement for NH State Employees/NHBET graduates